JonnyHaystack/HayBox/README.md

 ### Installation

+Grab the latest release from above, or clone the repository with `git clone --recursive` if you have git installed (which makes it easier for you to pull updates).

 Currently as a workaround to get the ArduinoSTL to compile, it is necessary to do the following before you can flash the code: